SteffiKlaic/DogBreedAi/README.md

 ## Project Status

-This project is currently in the planning and development phase.
+This project is currently in active development.

+The image upload workflow, image preview, ASP.NET Core backend, and Hugging Face integration have already been implemented.

+The currently integrated dog breed classification model is being evaluated and will likely be replaced with a more accurate alternative, as the prediction quality is not yet reliable enough for real-world usage.

+## Current Features

+* Upload a dog image
+* Image preview in the browser
+* AI-powered dog breed recognition using Hugging Face
+* Angular frontend connected to an ASP.NET Core Web API

 ## Planned Features

-* Upload a dog image
-* AI-powered dog breed recognition
+* Improved dog breed recognition model
 * Automatic breed description generation
 * Responsive user interface

-## Planned Tech Stack
+## Tech Stack

 ### Frontend